Johnsoct/configpp/README.md

 However, I don't think there's an issue with copying our local config to /dev/config so I can manually call the git CLI from within that directory to commit changes to git.

+**Update (20250703)**
+Not sure what changed my mind, but I added "upstream" functionality to push local changes to my local configs repo and then to git...
+It's great.
+No regret.
+I use it all the time.

 ## Example

 I use Ghostty as my terminal, and vim/Nvim for the majority of my code editing; however, Ghostty stores its config in different places on Mac and Linux, and I didn't want to create a git repo in `~/Library/Application Support/com.mitchellh.ghostty/`, so I am storing two versions of my Ghostty config in `~/dev/configs/ghostty/`, which is kept updated in GitHub, and then after pulling those configs down, I copy them to their respective locations.